 Holding Patterns, an exhibition curated and presented by Art Spin transformed the Planet Storage facility at 1655 Dupont St. from October 11th - 21st.
 The exhibition, presented in partnership with TAS animated a series of storage lockers with commissioned and site-specific art projects.

-Recognizing the shifts and upheavals often associated with storage lockers, Holding Patterns explores movement, space, belonging, material culture, and transition.
-The exhibition investigates consumerism and the glorification of materialism, and touches on forms of marginalization in reference to issues of site-lessness, connoted by storage facilities.
+Recognizing the shifts and upheavals often associated with storage lockers, Holding Patterns explored movement, space, belonging, material culture, and transition.
+The exhibition investigated consumerism and the glorification of materialism, and touched on forms of marginalization in reference to issues of site-lessness, connoted by storage facilities.
 Storage lockers often house a unique range of objects from the precious to the useless, their contents acting as a metaphor for memory and forgetting, or the conscious and unconscious.
-Drawing together these varied realities of space, storage, excess, and access, Holding Patterns examines not only the personal stories, but the histories of urban development and community migration that accompany them.
+Drawing together these varied realities of space, storage, excess, and access, Holding Patterns examined not only the personal stories, but the histories of urban development and community migration that accompany them.

-In 2010 Art Spin presented their first-ever group exhibition in the same industrial building where Holding Patterns will be presented, animating a 10,000 sq ft. space.
-This time they opted for a smaller footprint through a series of 5x5 to 10x20 units, and were excited to revisit this building in their tenth year of programming.
+In 2010 Art Spin presented our first-ever group exhibition in the same industrial building where Holding Patterns was presented, animating a 10,000 sq ft. space.
+This time we opted for a smaller footprint through a series of 5x5 to 10x20 units, and were excited to revisit this building in our tenth year of programming.

 Holding Patterns invites viewers to rethink the banal, ubiquitous storage locker; to look deeper into the idea of ‘self storage’.
 For anyone that has used them, these generic spaces provide a context for an unintended act of self-curation.
 They are typically populated with all manner of objects, ranging from the precious to the useless; that which we hold on to and remember, as well as what we keep stored but perhaps would rather forget.
 These are spaces in which we confront and negotiate the very meaning of value itself.
 They are vestibules of stuff, an ode to the insatiable and self-perpetuating dynamics of material and consumer culture.
 The storage locker serves as a living metaphor for memory itself, a liminal space where our conscious and unconscious meet.